Learning Active Constraints to Efficiently Solve Linear Bilevel Problems: Application to the Generator Strategic Bidding Problem: Introduction

-In this paper, the application example studied is the problem of a strategic generator optimizing its bids on the market; with the market modelled with a DC Optimal Power Flow (DCOPF).
-Machine learning has already been used to learn the active constraints of a DCOPF problem with promising results \cite{ng2018statistical, misra2018learning, deka2019learning}.
-In \cite{chen2020learning}, a similar approach is considered, except that the active constraints are not learned directly.
-Instead, they are derived from the gradient of the cost with respect to the loads, which is itself the output of a Neural Network classifier.
-The combination of active constraints and machine learning is the chosen approach here, with the additional challenge that the decision variables of the upper-level problem should not intervene in the classification process, although they are parameters in the DCOPF.
-To our knowledge, this application has not been considered yet.
+Machine learning has already been used to learn the active constraints of a DCOPF problem with promising results~\cite{ng2018statistical, misra2018learning, deka2019learning}.
+In~\cite{chen2020learning}, a similar approach is considered, except that the active constraints are not learned directly.
+Instead, they are derived from the gradient of the cost with respect to the loads; the gradient is itself the output of a Neural Network classifier.
+In~\cite{xavier2020learning}, machine learning is used to identify redundant constraints and simplify the security-constrained unit commitment problem.
+Contrary to these problems, the bilevel problems we consider in this paper have two distinct characteristics.
+Besides being effectively formulated as MILPs -- and not LPs as most of the problems considered above -- their main challenge is that the decision variables of the upper-level problem shall not intervene with the active set classification process of the lower level problem, although the upper-level decision variables are indeed parameters of the lower-level problem.
+To the best of our knowledge, this is the first paper that introduces machine learning techniques to boost the runtime and solution quality of problems with such features.

-Looking at the literature for approaches regarding a more efficient solving of linear bilevel problems, several directions have been explored, such as genetic algorithms \cite{calvete2008genetic} and evolutionary algorithms \cite{hecheng2012evolutionary, sinha2013efficient}.
-In \cite{pineda2018efficient}, regularization approaches are combined with mixed-integer reformulation, by first finding a local optimal solution to provide initial values of the binary variables, which reduces the computational burden.
-In these regards, the application of machine learning techniques is,to the best of our knowledge, a new approach, and a promising one.
+Looking at the literature for approaches related to a more efficient solving of linear bilevel problems, several directions have been explored, such as genetic algorithms~\cite{calvete2008genetic} and evolutionary algorithms~\cite{hecheng2012evolutionary, sinha2013efficient}.
+In~\cite{pineda2018efficient}, regularization approaches are combined with mixed-integer reformulation, by first finding a local optimal solution to provide initial values of the binary variables, which reduces the computational burden.
+In~\cite{kleinert2021computing}, the problem is reformulated as a one-level problem, using the dual of the lower-level problem, and decomposition is used for solving it.
+In these regards, and as shown by the results obtained in this paper, the application of machine learning techniques is a most promising new approach.

-The objectives of this paper are to show that linear bilevel problems can be solved more efficiently by learning active sets and complex bilevel problems can become tractable.
-This paper introduces three methods based on machine learning to achieve that.
-They allow replacing the lower-level problem with its active constraints, avoiding the use of binaries and big-$M$ constants, reducing the solving time and even solving problems that were intractable before.